 Furthermore, we are beginning to develop a formal supplier assessment process and will report on our progress in future reports.

 We additionally employ a supplier diversity program that gives diverse companies such as women-owned and minority-owned businesses the opportunity to supply quality product options that meet our company’s growing business needs.
 Working together, we provide the highest quality materials and services to our internal and external customers on a timely basis at the best economic value.
 Suppliers can submit their business for consideration at https://suppliers.hormelfoods.com.

-To learn more about supply chain, see the 2012 Hormel Foods Corporate Responsibility Report.
+To learn more about our supply chain, see the 2013 Hormel Foods Corporate Responsibility Report.